ar-to/ethereum-api/README.md

 transferOwnership & kill functions both catch an 'invalid address'.
 The response it 200 with `false` boolean indicating request failed.

-`api/eth/tx-from-block/hashStringOrNumber` endpoint seems to fail when connected to Ropsten Testnet but not with ganache local node
+- `api/eth/tx-from-block/hashStringOrNumber` endpoint seems to fail when connected to Ropsten Testnet but not with ganache local node

-`` subscription does not seem to work and or do
+- subscription does not seem to work and or do

+## Improvements

+There is always room for improvement, but below is a list of tasks to tackle first.

+- Get `transferFrom` branch working and debugged, which also included payments to the contract.
+This branch is for the owner api but can be integrated into the multi-tokens api once it works correctly.
+- Add unit tests via mocha, jest
+- Add logging via [winston package](https://github.com/winstonjs/winston) and rotate daily
+- setup a quick one command program that will create a private Ethereum node and connect node to it.
+Possible adding flags for the type (testnet, main, or specific network like ropsten).
+Test [bitcore](https://bitcore.io/) does this so test and use as reference on how  a config is setup and everything is created.
+- setup a docker container to quickly run server

 ## ERC20 Token Endpoint Notes

-There is currently
+There is currently two ways to communicate to tokens, both requiring erc20 tokens.
+The first is for general requests and owner specific requests.
+The second, is meant to communicate to multiple tokens by simply adding a name for the endpoint and the token contract used for communication.

 ### Owner Contract
 This api is used for communications with the erc20 contract deployed within this repo and given in the `connections.json`: